sddevelopment-be/penguin-pragmatic-patterns/docs/CONTRIBUTING.md

 ```

 Now you can run `c4builder site` to deploy the wiki locally.
-Make changes to the markdown files using your favorite text editor.
+Make changes to the markdown files using your favourite text editor.

 ## Submitting Changes